BuildingsDistinctive buildings in Barrow-upon-Humber

 Glebe Farm also has a fine doorcase with a large overlight.
 The door and overlight are modern but the doorcase is original.
 The arched windows are also worthy of interest.
 Both Glebe Farm and Island View have neat Flemish bond brickwork.

-If you have any information on the buildings of Barrow, do please get in touch.
+If you have any information on the buildings or history of Barrow which you would like to include on the website, do please get in touch.